Epic Leadership Course FAQs

 Q: What constitutes an intact workgroup?

 A: Three or more people registering for the course who together are responsible for serving the same community, area or national constituency, either currently or in the near future.
-That is, you will use your active work together as the basis for course assignments.
+Then, you will use your active work together as the basis for course assignments.

 Q: What if I register alone, or have challenges in other organizations than my work group’s?